natenka/pyneng-book-en/docs/source/book/20_jinja2/template_syntax.rst

 Jinja2 template syntax
 -------------------------

 So far, only variable substitution has been used in Jinja2 template examples.
 This is the simplest and most understandable example of using templates.
-But syntax of Jinja templates is not limited to this.
+Syntax of Jinja templates is not limited to this.

 In Jinja2 templates you can use :